spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 There are no portable binary releases at this time.

-If you encounter a compiler error, report it [here](https://github.com/loki-project/loki-network/issues).
+If you encounter a compiler error, report it [here](https://github.com/loki-project/loki-network/issues) using the following template found [here](../../../Contributing/Issue_template/)

 ##Initial Setup for Linux